Everything You Need to Know About Natural Silk

 Heat and Moisture Properties

-Breathes well, absorbs moisture, and regulates temperature
+Breathable, absorbs moisture, and helps regulate temperature

-Less breathable and moisture-absorbent
+Less breathable and less capable of absorbing moisture

 Durability

-Strong but requires special care
+Strong, but requires special care

 Usually more durable and easier to care for